 Run the application with administrative rights when you log on to Windows

-When the Task Scheduler starts, select Create Basic Task from the Actions menu on the right side of the window.
+When the task scheduler starts, select Create Basic Task from the Actions menu on the right side of the window.

-Check the task trigger on logon.
+Check the task trigger at logon.

-Even if you create a task from Create A Task rather than create a basic task, there is no difference in what you can set with only advanced settings from the beginning.
-You can think of Create Basic Task as a wizard format, and Create Task as an advanced setting.
+Even if you create a task from "Create Task" instead of "Create Basic Task", there is no difference in what you can set just by displaying the advanced settings from the beginning.
+You can think of "Create Basic Task" as a wizard format, and "Create Task" as an advanced format.